PremYekkali/EC20Staking/README.md

 ## Disclaimer

-This project is intended for educational and evaluation purposes only.
 It has not been audited and should not be used in production without a thorough security review.

 ---